parthiv-dev/decentralised-trading-platform/README.md

 To run the Pokémon Card dApp locally, follow the steps in this section.

-> Note: We faced some issues when trying to deploy and run on FireFox.
+> Note: We faced some issues when trying to deploy and run on Firefox.
 We suggest that the user uses Chromium-based browsers.

 ### Prerequisites